 It was interesting writing something in my last post about what I see as the obvious limitations and failure of Marx's program from the standpoint of the theoretical historical paradigm it was intended to address.
 One thing I left out was a small yet very important philosophical distinction made by Marx through association with the philosophies of Georg Wilhelm Friedrich Hegel and Ludwig Feuerbach.

-Today we have the internationalist view of wealth, where it doesn’t matter where an individual of a nation invests his wealth; he can send it to other countries, as long as he has earned it.
+it to other countries, as long as he has earned it.
 This corresponds directly to a continuing wider distribution of the planet's resources, which more and more include wealth, life styles, and education.

-Yet capitalism is as firmly in place as it ever was, with international programs already aimed at restricting consumption, health and population.
-Countries like Peru get money from the United Nations for not providing electricity directly through grids to their native peoples, for example, while people die in countries like Ethiopia where governments are currently being paid off for not using pesticides.
+to their native peoples, for example, while people die in countries like Ethiopia where governments are currently being paid off for not using pesticides.